 However, traditional methods are still more popular among devout individuals.
 For instance, a significant majority of very religious U.S. adults prefer reading printed religious books over watching related content online.
 They are also more likely to listen to religious radio than podcasts and prefer attending scripture study groups in person over participating online.

 Despite this preference for traditional formats, digital technology has made substantial inroads among the highly devout, defined as those who attend weekly services, pray daily, and hold religion as very important in their lives.
-About half of these individuals use digital tools to assist with scripture reading and to search for religious information online.
+Digital tools like these enable individuals to integrate faith into their daily routines, with about half using them to assist with scripture reading and to search for religious information online.
 Furthermore, nearly a third use technology to help remind them to pray.

 About three in ten, including non-religious individuals within the broader U.S. adult population, use the Internet to explore religious topics.
 Approximately 21% use digital tools for scripture reading and 20% for watching religious videos on platforms like YouTube or TikTok.
 Additionally, 14% rely on apps to remind them to pray.